metapolator/metapolator/working-UI-demo.md

 ![](http://mmiworks.net/metapolator/nonsilentmixeralt.png)

 the change of slack master does not change any metapolation coefficients, but does change the input numbers and blue diamonds positions.
+All sliders and blue diamond positions are to be recalculated using [the math](https://github.com/metapolator/metapolator/wiki/working-UI-demo#metapolation-math) below.

+#### starting from zero
 A brand new design space with no masters looks like this:

 ![](http://mmiworks.net/metapolator/hellomaster.png)